 The Trap of Self-Sabotage

-No matter what you’ve been through, where you are, or where you think you want to go, you should be applying the principle of Kujichagulia.
-It’s amazing when you have a support system.
-But if you don’t have the system you need to move forward, you need to rely on yourself.
+No matter what you’ve been through, where you are, or where you think you want to go, you need to apply the principle of Kujichagulia.
+It’s amazing to have a support system in your purpose.
+But regardless, you need to move forward and rely on yourself.
 You need to be determined to be the change in your own world.
-This is what I want to share with you:

 - You have all the joy you need.
 Don’t confuse joy and happiness.
 Happiness is an emotion.
 Joy is a state of being.
 When you have joy, you can still have hope and faith, no matter what comes your way.
 You hold onto your purpose and live in it.
 Romans 15:13 sums it up beautifully, stating, “May the God of hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit.”
 Hold your head high, walk forward in your purpose, and count it all joy!